bgporter/tmbotg/README.md

 **TODO:**

+- [ ] occasionally also use tweet contents to perform google image searches; include links in the tweet.
 - [ ] add logging
 - [ ] Add a mode that generates (daily?) stats (#posts, #followers, #favs, #retweets)
 - [ ] wrap the update_status call in a try block so we can catch (and log) TwythonError exceptions (e.g. on a duplicate status update)